vatz88/FFCSonTheGo/.github/CONTRIBUTING.md

 -   Remove all unused code.
 -   Do not leave commented-out code in the codebase unless it is necessary to keep for future reference.

 By following these guidelines, you'll help keep our project consistent and maintainable.
-If you have any questions, don't hesitate to ask for help in the issue tracker or discussions.
-Happy coding!